1. Overview

 When signing with a key pair, there are two options:

-1. Generate a key pair in Cosign if you don't have one.
+- Generate a key pair in Cosign if you don't have one.
 Refer to signing with self-managed keys for more details.
+Here we specified both the ways (locally and using KMS provider) to generate key-pair and sign the workload, please follow one of these ways to sign the workload container.

 // Set Application Default Credentials.